 |ARRAY OF STRUCT||Queryable||Queryable*|

 This requires the following settings in Spark SQL

 We also evaluated these two tools on several other criteria like JDBC/ODBC support, vendor lock-in, ANSI SQL support, maturity, Amazon S3 support, and future direction.

 Summary of results

-Based on our tests, it is clear that Parquet file format is the optimal choice for storing data.
+Based on our tests, it is clear that the Parquet file format is the optimal choice for storing data.
 It doesn’t compress as well as ORC but is still better than Avro or Plain Text.
 ORC doesn’t fulfill our requirements for schema evolution and S3 support.
 Similarly, although Avro scores better than Parquet on schema evolution, the performance of queries on Avro is dismal.

-Following table summarizes the results for Spark SQL and Presto:
+The following table summarizes the results for Spark SQL and Presto:

 1: Poor, 2: Fair, 3: Average, 4: Very Good, 5: Excellent